-Substitution of Paid Leave for Unpaid Leave.
-Employees must utilize available vacation time and sick time toward FMLA leave.
+Concurrent Use of Paid Leave with FMLA Leave.
+Employees must concurrently utilize all available forms of paid leave while on FMLA leave.
 Employees who request FMLA leave should consult with their supervisor for details on the availability of vacation time or sick time.
-In order to use paid leave for FMLA leave, employees must comply with the City's normal paid leave procedures.
+In order to use paid leave for FMLA leave, employees must comply with the City's normal paid leave procedures and supply appropriate notice.